afspies/ai-safety-papers/backend/processed_papers/posts/paper_8b750488d139f9beba0815ff8f46ebe15ebb3e58/index.md

 This paper presents a comprehensive review of mechanistic interpretability for AI safety, exploring approaches to reverse engineer the computational mechanisms and representations learned by neural networks.
 The authors establish foundational concepts and survey methodologies for causally dissecting model behaviors while assessing the relevance to AI safety.
 Their work makes several important contributions:

 ## Key Contributions
-- <FIGURE_ID>2</FIGURE_ID> Provides a structured framework of core concepts and hypotheses in mechanistic interpretability, including features, circuits, and motifs as fundamental units of analysis.
+- **Figure 2** Provides a structured framework of core concepts and hypotheses in mechanistic interpretability, including features, circuits, and motifs as fundamental units of analysis.
 This figure illustrates how features (basic units of representation) combine into circuits (computational mechanisms) that may exhibit universal patterns (motifs) across different models, with implications for understanding emergent behaviors like simulation.
 - Establishes a taxonomy of interpretability methods categorized by causal nature, learning phase, locality, and comprehensiveness
-- <FIGURE_ID>7</FIGURE_ID> Synthesizes observational and interventional techniques, showing how methods like sparse autoencoders, activation patching, and causal scrubbing can be integrated to provide deeper insights into model behavior
+- **Figure 7** Synthesizes observational and interventional techniques, showing how methods like sparse autoencoders, activation patching, and causal scrubbing can be integrated to provide deeper insights into model behavior
 - Analyzes the potential benefits and risks of mechanistic interpretability for AI safety, including both promising applications and capability acceleration concerns

 ## Problem Statement and Background